SurPun/AWS-Developer-Associate/Section 9: Route 53/Notes.md

 - Should create a “Default” record (in case there's no match on location)
 - Use cases: website localization, restrict content distribution, load balancing, ...
 - Can be associated with Health Checks

+## 101. Routing Policy - Geoproximity

+Geoproximity Routing Policy

+- Route traffic to your resources based on the geographic location of users and resources
+- Ability to shift more traffic to resources based on the defined bias
+- To change the size of the geographic region, specify bias values:
+  - To expand (| to 99) — more traffic to the resource
+  - To shrink (-| to -99) — less traffic to the resource
+- Resources can be:
+  - AWS resources (specify AWS region)
+  - Non-AWS resources (specify Latitude and Longitude)
+- You must use Route 53 Traffic Flow (advanced) to use this feature